 AWS Snow Family

-No self respecting post on types of AWS storage would be complete without a mention of the AWS Snow family – but I’ve also covered that in detail in another post.
+No self-respecting post on AWS storage types would be complete without a mention of the AWS Snow family.
+However, I’ve also covered that in detail in my AWS Snowball post.

 AWS Storage Gateway